Run Time Assurance for Autonomous Spacecraft Inspection: Spacecraft Inspection Problem

 \subsubsection{Keep Out Zone.}

-To maintain safe separation from the conical keep out zone, it is considered in terms of position rather than angles \cite{hibbard2022guaranteeing}.
-In this case, the unit vector of the cone, $\hat{r}_c$, is assumed to align with the $-\hat{r}_s$ vector and rotate in the $x-y$ plane at the rate $n$.
+To maintain safe separation from the conical keep out zone, the constraint is formulated in terms of position rather than angles \cite{hibbard2022guaranteeing}.
+In this case, the unit vector of the cone, $\hat{r}_c$, is assumed to align with the $-\hat{r}_s$ vector and rotate in the $\hat{x}-\hat{y}$ plane at the rate $n$.
 The vector pointing from $\boldsymbol{p}$ to its projection on $\hat{r}_c$ is given by,

 The projection of $\boldsymbol{p}$ onto the cone is then,

 where $\theta = \alpha_{FOV}/2$.
 This defines the closest position on the cone to the deputy.
 Similar to the safe separation constraint, the deputy must slow down to avoid entering the cone.
 This can be written as,